sngular/scs-multiapi-plugin/README.md

 option, a single RestClient/Webclient will be generated for all of them, which is initialized with the specific options needed within the class that defines each API.

+### Usage considerations

+This plugin has been implemented trying to behave like OpenApi Generator Tool but we decided to change the approach concerning the support of AllOfs, OneOfs and AnyOfs.

+Every property that has been indicated in any of these types will be generated in the model entity.

+The way the model will behave changes depending on whether it is an AllOf, or an AnyOf/OneOf:

+If it is an AllOf, every property referenced will be treated as required regardless of which ones are defined in the "required" field of the allOf structure.

+If it is an AnyOf or an OneOf, the plugin will only mark as required the properties that have been defined as such in the "required" field of these structures.
+After that, the constructor will check that at least one of the properties will have a value, nothing else, so it is up to the user to fulfill the restrictions he needs for the entity.

+**IMPORTANT NOTE**: As previously stated, OneOf and AnyOf will behave the same, this means that OneOf will work the same way as an AnyOf.